puffyCid/artemis-api/artemis-docs/docs/Artifacts/Windows Artfacts/ual.md

 # Collection

-You have to use the artemis [api](../../API/overview.md) in order to collect MRU keys.
+You have to use the artemis [api](../../API/overview.md) in order to collect UAL keys.

 # Sample API Script